 According to their website …

-It’s also an easy add-on to install.
+Wappalyzer is also easy to install.

-(A WordPress site!)
+(This is a WordPress site!)

 (SpyBar – Browser Addon For WordPress)

 SpyBar is a browser addon that lets you ‘reverse engineer’ any WordPress site you visit and see which WordPress plugins and themes are being used, right inside your web browser …